 Languages often add mental categories that inject further multipliers.

 Gender is a non-issue in Swahili (other than a few things where the man is voiced as active and the woman as passive, like “marry” and “be married”, and the act of sex itself) and a relatively minor concern in English (with distinctions mostly regarding third person singular pronouns and some nouns such as waiter/ waitress).
 However, gender can carry linguistic loads far beyond sex designation in many languages, determining things like verb and adjective forms to agree with any noun.
-GT tends to default toward masculine constructions, except for instances such as “nurse” where the training data maps toward feminine correspondences .
-Wellner and Rothman raise the question of whether bias lies in the training data (e.g., all 44 US presidents and the current Imperial Wizard have been male, so linguistic data about US presidents in the past and present tense will always attach to male pronouns) or in AI algorithms that jump to gendered assumptions based on patterns the machine teaches itself (e.g., firefighters appear in the training data as both strong and male, so a dentist who is described as strong is by association identified by AI as male).
+GT tends to default toward masculine constructions, except for instances such as “nurse” where the training data maps toward feminine correspondences – as of February 2022, using GT to translate “un infirmier” (a male nurse, unambiguously) from French begets “una enfermera” (a female nurse, unambiguously) in Spanish, and the same phenomenon occurs for Portuguese, Italian, and … you get the point.
+Wellner and Rothman raise the question of whether bias lies in the training data (e.g., all 46 US presidents have been male, so linguistic data about US presidents in the past and present tense will always attach to male pronouns) or in AI algorithms that jump to gendered assumptions based on patterns the machine teaches itself (e.g., firefighters appear in the training data as both strong and male, so a dentist who is described as strong is by association identified by AI as male).
 Certain cases have either been resolved by a mass of training data or by rules or by manual intervention; for example, news from the UK in 2018 was sometimes translated to French with the correct gender of the then-current Prime Minister, but she is rendered as “el primer ministro” (masculine) in Spanish, and the female Prime Minister of Barbados is given gender reassignment surgery in French as well.

 Noun classes in Bantu languages have similar multiplication effects.
 In Swahili, for example, the markers attached to verbs to indicate subject, direct object, indirect object, and relative object, will change based on the class of each of those.
 (The verb morphology also changes based on time, conditionality, negativity, subjunctivity, passivity, causativity, and a few other factors .)
 So various bits will change depending on whether the noun in question is me, us, singular you, plural you, class 1 (eg a pilot), class 2 (pilots), class 3 (a tree), class 4 (trees), class 5 (a car), class 6 (cars), class 7 (a knife), class 8 (knives), class 9 (an airplane), class 10 (airplanes), class 11/14 (beauty), class 16 (at a specific location), class 17 (in a general location), or class 18 (inside something else).
 To summarize extensive testing that a Swahili speaker could quickly replicate and would drive a non-speaker up the wall, GT handles noun classes terribly.
 Other languages around the world have their own multipliers that are similarly outside the capacities of GT.

 Pronouns are little elements that take the place of specifically naming certain items in a sentence.
+They are Voldemort – he who must not be named – and they are as evil in MT as they are in Harry Potter.
 “This is a famous book.
 I read it last year.
 It was written by Melville.
 My grandmother studied him.
 She wrote critically about it .”
 In a world without pronouns, we might phrase those thoughts thusly: “Moby Dick in Martin’s hands is a famous book.
 Martin read Moby Dick last year.
 Moby Dick was written by Melville.
 Martin’s grandmother studied Melville.
 Adler wrote critically about Moby Dick (ibid.).”
 We use pronouns because we know the context about which we form our expressions.
 If you say “Show him”, you and your listener both know there is one guy in focus, else in a room with several males to choose from, you would say, for example, “Show the boy in the tiger shirt”.
 Pronouns can point to a variety of information in the conceptual space, including gender, time (“see you then”), location (“see you there”), possession (“it’s hers”), quantity (“I’d like some”), and noun class.
 Or not – Japanese, for example, tends to leave them out when the subject is assumed, expressing “Took the train” instead of “I took the train”.

-Pronouns present big mapping problems for MT.
-First is the issue of endophora, associating the pronoun with the named item it refers to elsewhere in the text, if at all, because that knowledge may be needed to perform tasks such as giving the correct gender form of an adjective in the target language.
+Because pronouns refer to things that are not directly named, they come to MT partially wrapped in an invisibility cloak.
+First is the issue of endophora, associating the pronoun with the named item it refers to elsewhere in the text, if at all.
+That knowledge may be needed to perform tasks such as giving the correct gender form of an adjective in the target language.
 Second is ambiguity where different languages have different pronoun systems.
 “You” in English could be “tú”, “usted”, “vosotros”, or “ustedes” in Spanish.
 When GT’s algorithms cannot determine mapping, the system makes a guess that it presents as truth.
 “That is a bottle.
 I saw it in the store” in English becomes “Eso es una botella.
-Lo vi en la tienda” in Spanish, twice choosing the wrong gender pronoun in a simple, unambiguous situation with the service’s third-best Bard rating from my testing (57.5/100).
+Lo vi en la tienda” in Spanish – GT twice chooses the wrong gender pronoun in a simple, unambiguous situation with the service’s third-best Bard rating from my testing (57.5/100).
 With more complex sentences, languages that have less developed models versus English, or language pairs that do not involve English, the errors mount geometrically.
 Kamusi Labs has a more effective potential solution, using a widget within SlowBrew translation to enable users to choose how their pronouns should map.

 An additional mathematical constraint for MT is the size of the corpora available for training.
 A corpus is a body of digitized text that serves as a reference for how language has been used.
 NLP researchers have learned to exploit corpora for many exciting tasks, such as identification of words, morphology, part of speech, party terms, disambiguation, and the construction of syntactic models.
 Corpora usually consist of relatively formal documents from the public domain, including older books and more recent public records such as parliamentary proceedings.
 Efforts are often made to transcribe speech from audio recordings, but the work is expensive and time consuming, generally yielding smaller datasets than corpora obtained from written literature.
 Most corpora are monolingual, because most texts are produced for a single language audience, and the small percentage of texts that are translated do not usually land in open datasets.

-Syntax – the difference between Tarzan and the Bard27
+Syntax – the difference between Tarzan and the Bard29

 Beyond rules, which many in the MT world are allergic to based on failures in the pre-SMT era, there is great scope for applying AI on the target side by attempting to mimic good native text from the corpus, for those languages where corpora exist.
 Good algorithms can move MT a substantial way from Tarzan to Bard, though true human-like output can only be achieved through human post-editing.
 Comparing the Tarzan and Bard scores in my tests shows the degree to which GT has moved from finding workable vocabulary for a language, to putting it in a shape that seems natural to the language’s readers.
 The highest Bard ranking, Afrikaans, is 67.5, indicating that the best current MT resources can automate at most 2/3 of the translation load (like auto-pilot keeping an aircraft on course for the routine cruise portion of a flight), with the difficult 1/3 of producing artful prose left for human intervention.
 The next section introduces a few new concepts that could help many more languages get to that 2/3 level, and could also raise the service ceiling through the current 1/3 remaining.